jos2k4/ToDo_plusplus/README.md

 - You can create a task each task receives it's own id
 - List all assignments wth it's id
 - search for task with it's id
+- - delete tasks using its id

 ## In Developement:
-- delete tasks using its id or name
 - set the status of a task to open or closed (with it's individual id)
 - choose a editor for each task (maybe with email notification)